 Case Management is offered to beneficiaries who have significant chronic or high-risk health issues.
 Beneficiaries with catastrophic or terminal illnesses may also qualify for case management.
 Referral is through the family’s medical provider or they can contact their regional contractor.

 Mental Health Care: The TRICARE website gives a fairly comprehensive explanation of covered conditions and available benefits.
 For Prime beneficiaries trying to access care through a MTF, available services may be limited.
 This is because active duty members receive priority for treatment at these facilities.
 Encourage parents to contact their regional contractor when they have questions about coverage, treatments, and limits.
-TRICARE provides eight outpatient mental health care needing prior authorization and referral is psychoanalysis and substance abuse disorder treatment.
-Family members may self-refer.
+The only non-emergency outpatient mental health care needing prior authorization and referral is psychoanalysis and substance abuse disorder treatment.
+Family members may self-refer for all other care.
 Emergency care is always available and requires no referral or prior authorization.

 Hospice Care: TRICARE covers most hospice care costs and TRICARE does not have limits on custodial care or personal comfort items under hospice rules.

 Extended Care Health Option (ECHO): supplements basic TRICARE coverage.
 ECHO provides certain services and supplies to qualified active duty family members (including eligible family members of activated National Guard or reserve).
 ECHO includes a home health care benefit for certain qualified beneficiaries.